Why TypeScript is the best way to write Front-end in 2019–2020+

 Or, whenever you do TDD, you first need to think how your code will work in reality (what data will it receive and what data will it produce), write it as tests, and then implement the actual code.

 Same thing applies to TypeScript.
-It encourages you to first think about your type definitions before writing your actual code.
+It encourages you to think about the interface of your code before sitting down to its’ internal implementation.

 Regular JS surveys clearly show that more and more people are both programming in TS or willing to try it.

 Having TypeScript in your stack probably won’t harm your recruitment.
 It might actually do the opposite.
-If a developer sees that you use the best tools currently available in the market (like Redux, React/Vue/Angular, TypeScript, Next.js), he might be more willing to work in your company.
+If a developer sees that you use the best tools available on the market, he will be more willing to work in your company.
 Modern tools bring modern developers.

-React.Component<Props, State>, you can get rid of PropTypes (emulated basic runtime types used only for component props, but nothing else) and use real type system instead.
+React.Component<Props, State>, you can get rid of PropTypes and use real type system instead.

-It is true that about a year or two ago it was required to write quite a bit of boilerplate code to make TypeScript work with Redux action creators.
+It is true that about a year ago it was required to write a bit of boilerplate code to make TypeScript work with Redux action creators.
 But since TS 2.8 has been released in February 2018, this is no longer a case.
 You can have both typed and simple React/Redux code in TypeScript.
-FYI, React Context API also works very well with TypeScript.
+FYI, React Contexts or Hooks work flawlessly with TypeScript.

 Again, false.
 Any JS code is a valid TS code.